American Folk Art Museum Logo

 The Shakers, often celebrated for their minimalist approach to design, will be showcased in a new light with the exhibition Anything but Simple: Gift Drawings and the Shaker Aesthetic.
 Made by women in the mid-19th century and believed to represent divine messages, the “gift” drawings on display represent a departure from the simplicity typically associated with Shaker material culture.

 The Museum is grateful to Hancock Shaker Village, which originated the exhibition and is lending these extraordinary works that have only rarely traveled to other venues.
-The exhibition will also feature work from AFAM’s holdings as well as material from public and private collections – including a selection of archival photographs from the New York State Museum.
+The exhibition also features work from AFAM’s holdings as well as material from public and private collections – including a selection of archival photographs from the New York State Museum.

 Artworks